Amazon Shopping Tips

 Review the Return Policy

-Sometimes no matter how detailed your research is on a product, it is necessary to return an item.
+Sometimes, no matter how detailed your research is on a product, it is necessary to return an item.
 Be sure to read the return policy for each item you purchase.
-Most items have free returns, however some products from third party sellers on Amazon will require you to pay to ship the item back, or in some cases may charge a restocking fee.
+Most items have free returns; however, some products from third-party sellers on Amazon will require you to pay to ship the item back or, in some cases, may charge a restocking fee.

 Support Outlook Enrichment with Amazon Smile